John Roberts (philosopher): Reception

-Barry Schwabsky, writing in *Art Journal Open*, called Roberts "one of the more original and independent thinkers among contemporary art historians" in his review of The Necessity of Errors.
+Barry Schwabsky, writing in *Art Journal*, called Roberts "one of the more original and independent thinkers among contemporary art historians" in his review of The Necessity of Errors.

+Reviewing The Art of Interruption in Screening the Past, Sam Rohdie praised its treatment of Soviet art and Surrealism.
+Richard Pickup in The Art Book described it as an important contribution to debates around realism and representation.

+Esther Leslie, writing in New Formations, described The Intangibilities of Form as exemplary of Roberts' materialist analysis of post-conceptual practice.

+In Capital & Class, Benjamin Noys highlighted Philosophizing the Everyday for its rehistoricisation of the everyday and its emphasis on revolutionary praxis.

-In *Radical Philosophy*, Robert Spencer described The Intangibilities of Form as "an important and ambitious book that rewrites the history of twentieth-century art through a concern with work."
+In *Radical Philosophy*, Steve Edwards described The Intangibilities of Form as "an important and ambitious book that rewrites the history of twentieth-century art through a concern with work."